miraliahmadli/hate_speech_detection_using_llm/README.md

-# CS-552 MNLP 2024 Project M2 & M3 Description (Code Part)
+# EPFL Deep Learning 2024 Project - Robust Hate Speech Detection for LLMs

-## Project Description (Code Part)
+## Project Description

-- In this project, you will be working on developing large language models (LLMs) capable of communicating with humans and assisting with various tasks.
-You will be exploring various frontier methods to apply LLMs in real-world applications, including Direct Preference Optimization (DPO), Retrieval-Augmented Generation (RAG), and model quantization.
-In Milestone 2, you will implement the alignment method Direct Preference Optimization (DPO), which is an effective way to align a foundation LLM with human preferences.
-- In Milestone 3, you will continue to improve your DPO training pipeline to adapt your LLM model to support multiple-choice question answering (MCQA) tasks.
-Next, you will implement either **Retrieval-Augmented Generation (RAG)** to enhance the model's reasoning with external knowledge or **model quantization** to get lightweight and efficient models for easier real-world deployment. **Groups with 4 people must implement both RAG and quantization.
-Groups with 3 people can pick one of the directions.
-Every group must complete the development of the MCQA DPO model.**
-- For the complete project description (including other deliverables) in addition to the code implementations, please refer to the [official document](https://docs.google.com/document/d/1SP8SCHPOZZGEhs2ay-38FjedRE1bS9Q99VJb28eHoYk/edit?usp=sharing)
+- For this project, we will try to use SOTA techniques to improve LLMs hate speech detection accuracy.
+- First we will fine-tune our baseline LLM for the task, then use DPO to align model according to human preferences.
+- Finally, we will use RAG to improve our model's performance even further.

 ## Codebase File Structure